"The mighty men, and every bondman,

 “Excuse me, sir?”

-The Ghede’s famous armored train would travel the supply route every month with few incidents; still, it wasn’t a place to teach new recruits.
+The Ghede’s famous armored train traveled the supply route every month with few incidents; still, it wasn’t a place to teach new recruits.
 Marvtin had recently begun working for the Baron, and the two men in the corner both shared similar stories.
-It appeared the fragile peace had made cardboard cutouts of warriors, and he was stuck leading them.
+It appeared the fragile peace turned warriors into cardboard cutouts, and he was stuck leading them.

 The two greeted him as he walked over.
 Yankees and Black Metal were their names, or, at least what Shelby called them in the privacy of his own mind.

-“See any trouble out there?”
-He said and smiled glibly at them.
+“Any trouble out there?”
+He asked and smiled glibly at them.

 “No, sir.”
 Black Metal replied.
 “Clear skies and a full moon out.
-If anything wants to attack us, we’ll see them coming a mile away.”
+If anything wants to attack, we’ll see it coming a mile away.”

 Black Metal and Yankees shared similar appearances; both wore dirty caps.
 One read; Yankees in smooth white curves on blue.
 The other; Black Metal in jagged white edges on black.
 He had been in the Baron’s service for a few months, and was perhaps the best gun on the train, whereas Yankees, Shelby reckoned, was in all likelihood just as incompetent as Marvtin.
 Seeing as he was holding a sawed-off shotgun while wearing sunglasses.
 As if he could see anything in the dead of night, or if he did, hit it at a distance further away than 2 feet.
 Shelby doubted they had ever heard of the Yankees, nor Black metal for that matter.